Celebrations, fun and laughter, are associated with colourful confetti. The Confetti collection is young, free-spirited and carefree.

 Joyful, happy, made of candy-coloured gemstones, the gems will dance the night away around your neck.
 Party Time!

-This capsule collection features not less than nine different colours of gemstones set in 18k rose gold.
+This capsule collection features not less than eight different colours of gemstones set in 18k rose gold.

 The choker can be combined with the necklace or worn on its own.
 Or twice around the wrist for a bracelet!